Security & Procurement

 If you believe you have found a security vulnerability in Regris, please report it to customerservice@getregris.com with subject line beginning SECURITY:.
 Provide a description, reproduction steps, and your contact information.

-We will acknowledge receipt within two business days and aim to provide an initial assessment within seven days.
-We ask that you do not publicly disclose the issue until we have had a reasonable opportunity to remediate.
-We do not currently operate a paid bug bounty program.
+We review responsible vulnerability reports and will communicate through the reporter's supplied contact information.
+We ask that you do not publicly disclose an issue until Regris has had a reasonable opportunity to assess and remediate it.
+Regris does not currently operate a paid bug bounty program.

 Incident Response & Breach Notification